GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 #### Where can I find the current classifier model?

-You can find the path to the model file in the "Classifier" tab of `chrome://topics-internals/` page.
-The top 10k domains currently used are in the `override_list.pb.gz` file found in the same directory as the model above.
-The domain to topics associations in the list are utilized by the API in lieu of the output of the model itself.
+Topics are manually curated for 10,000 top domains, and this curation is used to train the classifier.
+This list can be found in `override_list.pb.gz`, which is available at`chrome://topics-internals/` under the current model in the "Classifier" tab.
+The domain-to-topics associations in the list are used by the API in lieu of the output of the model itself.

 To run the model directly, refer to [TensorFlow's guide to running a model](https://www.tensorflow.org/lite/guide/inference#running_a_model).